jeremytammik/tbc/a/1876_da4r_version_save_c4r.md

 ####<a name="3"></a> Every program Launch is Logged

-So, whereas DA4R is isolated from Internet access, you compouter very probably is not, whether you wish it to be or not.
+So, whereas DA4R is isolated from Internet access, you computer very probably is not, whether you wish it to be or not.

 Jeffrey Paul of [EEQJ](https://eeqj.com) published an interesting analysis of computer privacy, or the lack of it, hitting a new record with the launch of the new MacOS, in his analysis and documentation on how and why [Your Computer Isn't Yours](https://sneak.berlin/20201112/your-computer-isnt-yours):

-> in the current version of the macOS, the OS sends to Apple a hash of each and every program you run, when you run it...
+> ... in the current version of the macOS, the OS sends to Apple a hash of each and every program you run, when you run it
 > ... using the internet, the server sees your IP, of course, and knows what time the request came in.
 An IP address allows for coarse, city-level and ISP-level geolocation, and allows for a table that has the following headings:
 <pre>
   Date, Time, Computer, ISP, City, State, Application Hash
 </pre>
 Apple (or anyone else) can, of course, calculate these hashes for common programs: everything in the App Store, the Creative Cloud, Tor Browser, cracking or reverse engineering tools, whatever.
 This means that Apple knows when you’re at home.
 When you’re at work.
 What apps you open there, and how often.
 They know when you open Premiere over at a friend’s house on their Wi-Fi, and they know when you open Tor Browser in a hotel on a trip to another city...

-> you can have a fast and efficient machine, or you can have a private one.
+> ... you can have a fast and efficient machine, or you can have a private one.

 <center>
 <img src="img/transparent_tiny_house.jpg" alt="Transparent" title="Transparent" width="300"/> <!-- 600 -->